Department of Justice and Constitutional Development

 The role of the Family Advocate is to promote and protect the best interests of the children in civil disputes over parental rights and responsibilities.

 The SOCA acts against the victimisation of vulnerable groups, mainly women and children.
 One of the unit’s key achievements in ensuring government’s commitment to the fight against sexual offences and GBV is the establishment of Thuthuzela Care Centres (TCCs).

-The family violence, child protection and sexual offences units (FCS)
+Family violence, child protection and sexual offences units (FCS)

 The FCS units operate in all South African Police Service clusters across the country.
 To give further impetus to the investigation of crimes of this nature, forensic social workers were appointed to assist in cases of child sexual abuse by conducting forensic assessments, compiling court reports and providing expert evidence in court.